dbyio/golinky/README.md

-# golinky: A simple but safe URL shortener, in golang.
+# golinky: a simple but safe URL shortener, in golang.

 ## Usage